Absence of Litigation - ISDA Provision

 Reference to Affiliates can be controversial, particularly for hedge fund managers.

-More generally, absence of litigation it is roundly pointless representation, but seeing as (other than unaffiliated Hedge Fund managers) no-one really complains about it, it is best to just leave well alone.
-It is one for the life’s too short file.
+More generally, absence of litigation is a roundly pointless representation, but seeing as (other than unaffiliated hedge fund managers) no-one complains about it, it is best to just leave well alone.

 Premium content